 Each artist has their own profile with tabs for information, an image gallery and audio.
 The purchase tab features a product table listing all the audio tracks by that artist.
 The table can be sorted by price, track name and genre.
 Plus, the embedded audio players mean users can listen to the tracks before they add any item to the shopping cart.

-Keep reading to learn how to create your own WooCommerce audio store.
+Read on to find out how to create your own WooCommerce audio store.

 1. Get WooCommerce Product Table and install it on your site